dhh2024/disc/README.md

 Thus, to get the project running, do the following:

 1. Ensure you have compatible versions of R, Python and Poetry available on the system.
 If you have a conda-compatible tool, you can also use that to install these in an isolated environment, e.g. through `[micromamba/mamba/conda] create -f environment.yml -p ./.venv`.
-If you have Micromamba, you can also get the exact versions of the packages stored in `conda-lock.yml` through `micromamba create -n ./.venv -f conda-lock.yml` (If you want to do this using the other conda tools, you can install [Conda lock](https://github.com/conda-incubator/conda-lock) and run `conda-lock install -p ./.venv conda-lock.yml`).
 2. Install R dependencies with `Rscript -e 'renv::restore()'`
 3. Install Python dependencies with `poetry install`